visgl/react-map-gl/docs/api-reference/map.md

 Required when [`MapProvider`](./map-provider.md)s are used.
 Used to reference the map with [`useMap`](./use-map.md).

+Make sure to pick a name that has no conflict with other imports (there are no checks or erros in this case).

 #### `style`: CSSProperties

 Default: `{position: 'relative', width: '100%', height: '100%'}`